trudant/987-997-Comfort-Seat-Hack/readme.md

 Follow the same steps as the passenger seat.

 - Goal: bring both +12V and Ground into a 2-pin automotive connector.
-- Convention:
+- - For the custom Autmotive connector, I followed the following convention:
-  - Supply side = Socket
+  - Supply side = Spade (Larger connector with protective shroud)
-  - Pin 1 = Ground
+  - Pin 1 = +12V
-  - Pin 2 = +12V
+  - Pin 2 = GND

 ---